BEICBIM/BEICbyLaws/RolesofBOD.md

   * (9) Have the power to utilize BEIC assets, property, or resources as necessary for new member and sustaining member recognition events and items noted in Section 7.

 c.
-Committee Directors Chairs or Representatives.
+Committee Directors, Chairs, or Representatives.
 Each committee will designate one officer as a chair or representative.
 Committee Representatives are responsible for:

   * (1) Collecting quarterly dues.